-The A330-800, the new generation 250 seater from Airbus’ twin aisle family has rolled out of the paintshop on track for its first flight mid-2018.
+The A330-800, the new generation 250-seater to join Airbus’s twin-aisle family, has rolled out of the paintshop on track for its first flight in mid-2018.

-With a 242-tonne Maximum Take-Off Weight (MTOW) as base variant, the newest member of the A330neo Family, the A330-800 can operate routes of up to 7,500nm and with the recently launched 251-tonne MTOW variant the aircraft can operate ultra-long-range routes of up to 8,150nm.
+As the newest member of the A330neo family and with a 242-tonne Maximum Take-Off Weight (MTOW) for its base variant, the A330-800 can operate routes of up to 7,500 nm.
+The recently launched 251-tonne MTOW variant of the aircraft will be able to operate ultra-long-range routes of up to 8,150 nm.

 A new feature of the A330neo wings are the specially developed curved wingtip Sharklets – which draws on the A350 XWB technology, extending the wingspan to 64m.

-The manufacturer said: “Airlines will benefit from 25% less fuel burn per seat compared to previous generation competitors, reduced maintenance costs and the A330’s market-leading 99.5% operational reliability.”
+The manufacturer said that “airlines will benefit from 25% less fuel burn per seat compared to previous generation competitors, reduced maintenance costs and the A330’s market-leading 99.5% operational reliability.”

-Passengers will be able to experience the latest generation IFEC, a new entrance area, spacious overhead bins, mood lighting and quiet flights.
+Passengers will be able to experience the latest generation IFEC, a new entrance area and mood lighting enhancements plus more spacious overhead bins and quieter flights.